The Untold Truth Of The Michelin Guide

 • Consistency between visits

-Once the restaurant’s food has been assessed, the inspector then decides on whether the establishment should be awarded stars to symbolize the level of quality and uniqueness of the experience.
+Once the restaurant’s food has been assessed, the inspector then decides whether the establishment should be awarded stars to symbolize the level of quality and uniqueness of the experience.
 The Michelin Guide informs its readers by representing the stars with the following statements:

 1 star: "High-quality cooking, worth a stop!"